pmahnke/mahnke-cocktails/recipe/tartan.md

 stars: 0
 base_spirits: "Single Malt Scotch, Amaro, Drambuie "
 youtube: "Jqy3bhn-O9s"
+description: "A classic Scotch-based cocktail with warm, rich colors and complex flavors, reminiscent of the iconic Scottish fabric."
 excerpt: |
   The Tartan cocktail is a classic scotch-based drink that gets its name from its warm, rich colors and complex flavors, reminiscent of the iconic Scottish fabric.
 ---